indigocalifornia/mvgen/README.md

-# pmvc
+# mvgen

 ## Description
-pmvc (PMV Creator) generates PMVs for you in an automated fashion.
+`mvgen` generates video mixes for you in an automated fashion.
 Given some video sources and an audio file, it will randomly select parts of those videos and collect them together in a single music video.